rerun/rerun/README.md

 `-h`
 : Print help and usage then exit.

-`--checklog *LOG*`
+`--replay *LOG*`
-: Compare the results of an execution to those of a previous command log and show the diff
+: Compare the results of an execution to those of a replay log and show the diff.

 `-M` *DIRECTORY*
 : Module library directory path.